Detective Investigation Files IV: Story

 Without Yuen Lan in the way, Sum Yu and Tze Shan quickly developed a relationship and even decided to marry.
 Yuen Lan has already been released from prison.
-Yuen Lan asked if they can have a chance to get back together.
+Yuen Lan asked if they could have a chance to get back together.
 Tze Shan said he already hurt Yuen Lan, and Yuen Lan will always be in his heart.
 He can't hurt another person.
-Tze Shan still chooses Sum Yu and Yuen Lan also accepts the truth.
-Meanwhile, Tze Shan's sister Kong Tze Ching (Maggie Siu) re-encounters her long-lost twin sister Tze Yiu (also played by Siu), but Tze Yiu turns out to be a lunatic and is involved with a murder case.
-Tze Ching tries to hide her but she cannot stop her from attending Tze Shan's wedding.
-Tze Yiu's emotions were stable at first but she suddenly has hallucinations of the man she murdered and tries to kill him with a knife.
-Unfortunately, her hallucinations appear right in front of Sum Yu who is stabbed to death as a result.
+Tze Shan still chooses Sum Yu, and Yuen Lan also accepts the truth.

+Meanwhile, Tze Shan's sister Kong Tze Ching (Maggie Siu) re-encounters her long-lost twin sister Tze Yiu (also played by Siu), but Tze Yiu turns out to be a lunatic and is involved in a murder case.
+Tze Ching tries to hide her, but she cannot stop her from attending Tze Shan's wedding.
+Tze Yiu's emotions were stable at first, but she suddenly had hallucinations of the man she murdered and tried to kill him with a knife.
+Unfortunately, her hallucinations appear right in front of Sum Yu, who is stabbed to death as a result.
 Tze Shan is devastated and tries to rekindle his relationship with Yuen Lan, but Yuen Lan has decided to leave for Yunnan.
-Deep down, Tze Shan likes Yuen Lan more, but he felt bad because of what his sister did.
+Deep down, Tze Shan likes Yuen Lan more, but he feels bad because of what his sister did.

 Meanwhile, Chin Chin suddenly reappears, and Fei discovers that Chin Chin had been held captive by gangster Cheng Tung Shing (Roger Kwok) for all these years.
-Tung Shing was friends with Fei, when Fei was an undercover in the triads, but their friendship turned to hatred when Fei revealed his identity.
+Tung Shing was friends with Fei when Fei was an undercover in the triads, but their friendship turned to hatred when Fei revealed his identity.
 Tung Shing managed to escape and swore revenge against Fei.
 He kidnapped Chin Chin for future use.
 Finally, Tung Shing is defeated and sent to jail.
-Fei reluctantly breaks up with Quin as he felt he had owed Chin Chin way too much.
+Fei reluctantly breaks up with Quin as he feels he has owed Chin Chin way too much.